GuillaumeGermain/NLP/README.md

 This would be a very interesting problem to solve, and very useful.

-# Phase 4 - New experiment: integrate the "undefined" *** scores
+## Phase 4 - New experiment: integrate back the undefined "3*" scores
-As I was doing minor changes on scripts, came a naive idea: what about the 3* ratings?
+As I was doing minor changes on scripts, came a naive idea: what about these 3* ratings?
-Are they really so "undecided", that they can't really be taken into account?
+Are they really so undecided, that they can't really be taken into account?
 The mean of this second dataset is rather between 3 and 4.
-So I ran the scripts again with *** values included, converted into 0 (NOT LIKED).
+So I ran the scripts again including the 3* values, converted into 0 (NOT LIKED).
 And...
 BINGO!

-Already on small datasets and vocabularies, accuracy jumped up.
+Accuracy clearly jumped up, already on small datasets and vocabularies sizes.
 - Random forest accuracy jumped from 55 to 75%, first place, best accuracy with a small dataset!
 - Logistic regression increased from 67 to 71% (scaled and not scaled)
 - SVM Linear had a similar accuracy improvement on the unscaled version